On the preconditioned AOR iterative method for Z-matrices: Numerical experiments

 where $\otimes$ denotes the Kronecker product,

-are $N \times N$ tridiagonal matrices, and the step size is $h=1/N$.
-We consider four preconditioners of the form
+are $N \times N$ tridiagonal matrices, in which the step size is $h=1/N$.
+We examine the following five preconditioners,

 where for the preconditioner $P_3$, $\alpha_{ij}$'s are random numbers uniformly distributed in the interval $(0,1)$.
+We would like to point out here that $P_0=I$ means that no preconditioner is used.

+In \textsc{Figure} 1, we depict the eigenvalue distribution of $P_iA$ ($i=0,\ldots,5$) for $n=30^2=900$.
+This figure shows that the spectrum of the preconditioned matrix $P_5A$ is more clustered than those of the matrices $P_iA$ for $i=0,1,2,3,4$.

-We mention that $P_0=I$ means that no preconditioner is used.
-In Table 1, the spectral radius of the AOR iterative method applied to the preconditioned systems $P_iAx=P_ib$, $i=0,\ldots,4$ for different values of $\gamma$, $\omega$ and $n$ are given.
-As we observe preconditioner $P_4$ is the best one among the chosen preconditioners.
+In Table 1, the spectral radius of the AOR iterative method applied to the preconditioned systems $P_iAx=P_ib$ ($i=0,\ldots,5$) for different values of $\gamma$, $\omega$ and $n$ are given.
+As observed, the preconditioner $P_5$ is the best one among the chosen preconditioners.

-For more investigation, we apply the GMRES($m$) method \cite{GMRES} with $m=10$ to solve $P_iAx=P_ib$, $i=0,\ldots,4$.
-In all the experiments, vector $b=A(1,1,\ldots,1)^T$ was taken to be the right-hand side of the linear system and a null vector as an initial guess.
+For more investigation, we apply the GMRES($m$) method \cite{GMRES} with $m=10$ to solve $P_iAx=P_ib$ for $i=0,\ldots,5$.
+In all of the experiments, the vector $b=A(1,1,\ldots,1)^T$ was taken to be the right-hand side of the linear system and a null vector as an initial guess.
 The stopping criterion used was always

 In Table 2, we report the number of iterations and the CPU time (in parenthesis) for the convergence.
-As we see the preconditioner $P_4$ is the best.
+As seen, the preconditioner $P_5$ is the best one.

 \textbf{Example 2.} We consider the previous example with